-Family meetings are all about encouraging communication, and creating and understanding between family members about current life situations.
+Family meetings are all about encouraging communication and creating an understanding between family members about current life situations.

-you may never now about your child’s peer pressure issue if they are hiding it well, but having regular family meetings can create this level of trust and love that even the most shy and introverted child can open up and discuss issues they may be facing.
+you may never know about your child’s peer pressure issue if they are hiding it well, but having regular family meetings can create this level of trust and love that even the shyest and introverted child can open up and discuss issues they may be facing.

 Here are some things to keep in mind when starting to hold regular family meetings.